Second Apocalypse of John

-The Second Apocalypse of John is a pseudographical Greek Christian text sometimes classified as among the New Testament apocrypha.
+The Second Apocalypse of John is a pseudepigraphal Greek Christian text sometimes classified as among the New Testament apocrypha.
 It is falsely attributed to John of Patmos.
 Its date is uncertain and has been placed as early as the late fourth century and as late as the mid-ninth.

 Date and authorship

 In form, the Second Apocalypse appears to have been influenced by the Questions and Answers of Ephraim the Syrian (died 373).
 An early date for its composition puts it in the late fourth or early fifth century.
 François Nau dated it no later than the early eighth century on the grounds that it appeared unaffected either by the rise of Islam in the seventh century or by Byzantine iconoclasm in the next.
 He thought it was written in Cyprus.
 Alice Whealey, however, argues that there are signs the author was writing with Muslims and iconoclasts in mind, which would place its composition during the iconoclast period (726–843).
 She argues that it was written in a place that experienced Islamic rule or at least attack (such as Cyprus).
 Tony Burke places its composition in 4th-century Roman Syria.

 The earliest reference to the Second Apocalypse is found in a mid-ninth century scholion on Dionysius Thrax.
 It must have been written before this date.
 The scholiast, while clarifying that the Apocalypse of Paul was named for Paul of Samosata, notes that the apocalyptic text "called the Apocalypse of the Theologian" (i.e., the Second Apocalypse) was not in fact "of the one in the island of Patmos, God forbid, for that one [the Book of Revelation] is supremely true; but of a pseudonymous and spurious one".

 The Second Apocalypse is pseudonymous, being falsely attributed to John of Patmos.
 For convenience, its anonymous author is sometimes called Pseudo-John of Patmos.
 On the basis of style, Nau identified the author of the Second Apocalypse as the same person who wrote what he called the Second Apocryphal Greek Apocalypse of Saint John, which is not an apocalypse but a collection of canons.
 It too is falsely attributed to John of Patmos.
 It consists of a series of answers given by Jesus to questions posed by John on matters of Christian ethics and rites.